chromium/chromium/infra/config/migration/README.md

     related via parent-child triggering or try-builder mirroring must be migrated in one CL.

+    This script will assume the starlark file for the builder group is located in either //infra/config/subprojects/ci/{builder_group}.star or
+    //infra/config/subprojects/try/{builder_group}.star (groups prefixed with
+    `tryserver` will fall in the latter category).
+If a builder group's starlark file location does not match these patterns, instead run

+    ```sh
+    ./migration/migrate-targets.py $BUILDER_GROUP --star-file $STARLARK_FILE_PATH
+    ```

     Executing this script may fail at the `./main.star` command because there is a test modification or removal for a test not present in any of the bundles within a builder, for example: